 For the filling

-- Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese and granulated sugar together on medium-high speed in a large bowl until the mixture is smooth and creamy, about 2 minutes.
+- Using a stand mixer fitted with a paddle attachment or a hand mixer, beat the cream cheese and sugar together on medium-high speed in a large bowl until the mixture is smooth and creamy, about 2 minutes.
 Add the sour cream and vanilla extract, then beat until fully combined.
 On medium speed, add the eggs one at a time, beating after each addition until just blended.
 After the final egg is incorporated into the batter, stop mixing.
-To help prevent the cheesecake from deflating and cracking as it cools, avoid over-mixing the batter as best you can.
+You don't want to over-beat the mixture to help prevent the cheesecake from deflating and cracking as it cools.

 - Pour two thirds of cream cheese filling into crust, then spoon half of lemon curd over filling and swirl curd into filling with a small knife (avoid touching crust with knife to prevent crumbs getting into filling).
 Repeat with remaining filling and curd.
 Tap the pan gently on the counter to release any trapped air bubbles.